Skip to main content

 • The first column must be Time (s).
 This column can't have missing entries.

-• Subsequent columns should contain Power (W) or Power per unit volume (W/m3) quantities.
+• Subsequent columns should contain heat power or heat flux in the units mentioned above..
 There must be at least 2 columns total.
 These can have missing entries.

-1. Select the heat source in the control panel.
+1. Select the heat source or heat flux boundary condition in the control panel.

 2. In the properties panel, toggle the Tabulated Profile option on.